rinoldm/sbfi/README.md

 ## Compilation

-I compile with `gcc -Wall -Wextra -O3 -s`, which doesn't output any warning.
+I compile with `gcc -Wall -Wextra -Ofast -s`, which doesn't output any warning.

 `-pedantic` complains about label addresses / computed gotos, C++ comments, and declarations mixed with code.